 The table folds out to make a desk.

 There are baskets from the butler’s pantry at the farmhouse and license plates from Zack’s room in Kentucky.

-I switched out the bedding and placed the striped duvet covers on the bed.
+I searched for bedroom inspiration and switched out the bedding and placed the striped duvet covers on the bed.

-Another crisp white duvet cover is folded for extra blankeness.
+Another crisp white duvet cover is folded for extra blanketness.

 There are plaid blankets stacked as well.